ashe848/Voxspell/readme_forBeta.txt

 Fontconfig warning: FcPattern object size does not accept value "0" Fontconfig warning: FcPattern object size does not accept value "0"

-3. For some random reason Build List doesn't work on return from video in UG4
 =============================================

 * Help screens are not yet complete